renovatebot/renovate/docs/usage/docker.md

 ##### Using Application Default Credentials / Workload Identity (Self-Hosted only)

 Just configure [ADC](https://cloud.google.com/docs/authentication/provide-credentials-adc) /
-[Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) as normal and _don't_
+[Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) as normal and _do not_
 provide a username, password or token.
 Renovate will automatically retrieve the credentials using the google-auth-library.